conditions

 While many cases of tracheal collapse can be managed with a combination of medication, lifestyle adjustments, and supportive care, there are times when the condition may worsen and require immediate veterinary attention.
 Knowing when to seek emergency care can make a critical difference in your dog’s health and well-being.

-Signs of Worsening Condition
+Signs of a Worsening Condition

 It’s important to recognize the signs that your dog’s condition may be deteriorating.
 Some indicators that the collapsed trachea may require emergency attention include: